 Similar to narrow lanes and neckdowns, corners can be modified at intersections to create tight radii for vehicles.
 This forces vehicles to slow down to avoid traversing curbs or losing control.
 Tight corners, however, can be difficult for long vehicles and/or trailers to navigate.

 Flexible bollards can be used in conjunction with narrow lane markings.
-Flexible bollards ensure high visibility and will avoid damage—to bollards, vehicles and surrounding pavement—in case of collision.
+They retain the visibility advantage of traditional bollards, but will also avoid damage — to bollards, vehicles and surrounding pavement — in case of collision.

 Roundabouts and traffic circles